San Diego is the oldest town in California, with lots of sunshine and beaches for an ideal vacation.

 Legoland California

-More than 60 million LEGO plastic bricks make up Legoland California, popular with both kids and adults.
+Over 60 million LEGO plastic bricks make up Legoland California, popular with kids and adults.

-Visitors get to explore miniature Lego cities, scenes from several of the Star Wars movies, more than 60 rides, two water parks, and a SeaLife aquarium.
+Visitors can explore miniature Lego cities, scenes from several Star Wars movies, more than 60 rides, two water parks, and a SeaLife aquarium.

 Located in Carlsbad, to the North of San Diego county, this tourist attraction is referred to by many names – Legoland California, Legoland California Resort, Legoland California Theme Park, Legoland Park, etc.